Chronology of the Development of Boys' Clothing Styles: Ancient Huns

 Hun Life

 The Huns had no written language.
-Thus almost all of what we know about the Huns come from the Romans.
-As the Romans hated the Huns, these ources are hardely unbiased.
+Thus almost all of what we know about the Huns come from the Chinese and Romans.
+As both fiercely hated the Huns, these ources are hardely unbiased.
 One account from the Romans indicates at birth, a Hun boy was slashed on his face even before he began to nurse.
 The Hun life was very demanding and Hun wars from an early age had to be taught from an early age to ignore pain.
 So the account is plausible, but I am not sure how accurate.
 There is also some anthroplogical fins suggesting skull deformation.
+The Huns were anamists, practicing a primitive hamanism.
+They worshipped variuos spirits and demons.

 Attila's Early Life